mahbubiftekhar/RoboTour/README.md

 ### Target Users
 RoboTour assists people who have one of the following problems:
 •    They’re a museum visitor who needs directional assistance
 •    Or they’re a visitor who cannot read the displays in the museum whether this is because they cannot read the language or because they have problems with their vision.
-Our robot is able to interact with visitors and guide them to the piece of art they are looking for by moving with the user through the museum and pointing out the art piece upon arrival.
+Our robot can interact with visitors and guide them to the piece of art they are looking for by moving with the user through the museum and pointing out the art piece upon arrival.

 ### Software Structure
 There are three main components to RoboTour:
 * Android App - Responsible for allowing the user to select paintings they wish to go to and send commands to the robot.
-* Server: All android devices communicate to the robot via the server.
+* Server: All Android devices communicate to the robot via the server.
 The server is responsible for mediating and storing commands between all Android devices and the robot.
 The purpose of having the server is to allow multiple android devices to communicate with the robot.
 * Robot: Oversees path planning and navigation around the museum
 <img src="/IMAGES/table.png" title="RoboTour" width="600" height="120" />

 ### The App
-The app is backwards compatible with older versions of Android, the app will work with Android SDK version 17 onwards (users also require 20mb free space and an internet connection).
+The app is backwards compatible with older versions of Android; the app will work with Android SDK version 17 onwards (users also require 20mb free space and an internet connection).
 The app was developed in Android Studio 3.1 using Kotlin.

 ### Screenshots